digital-land/service/content/maintaining-mhclg-lists/index.md

 ---
 name: "Maintaining MHCLG lists"
 status: "idea"
+summary: "A service for maintaining our lists of data."
 ---

 A service to help manage MHCLG data.
 This includes a list of permitted development rights and a list of developer contribution purpose categories.